Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Summary and discussion

+it's topological character in both normal and superconducting phases.
+We refer to the SM~\cite{supp} for the detailed discussion.

 To this end, we note that in this work the mean field decomposition has been performed assuming equal magnitude of intra-orbital pairing and neglecting the presence of inter-orbital pairing.
 In future, one can relax these assumptions and can investigate the role of inter-orbital pairing in realising TSC and SDE.
-It would also be intriguing to explore beyond mean-field techniques such as DMRG or Quantum Monte Carlo to more accurately procure the superconducting ground state properties due to limitations of mean-field solutions.
+It would also be intriguing to explore beyond mean-field techniques such as density matrix renormalization group (DMRG) or Quantum Monte Carlo with Rashba SOC~\cite{Faundez2025} to more accurately procure the superconducting ground state properties due to limitations of mean-field solutions.

+{\it Note added.--} Recently, we became aware of a work that also discusses SDE due to the interplay of altermagnets and Ising SOC~\cite{Ruthvik2025}.